Innovators-Club/Innovators-Club/Case_Studies/El_Dorado_High_School/06_Fifth_Meeting/Recap.md

 4 or 5 out of the 12 people who showed up weren't doing the workshop.
 This is bad.
 For obvious reasons.
 What we really don't understand is why people can't just stay on topic, despite the very modular workshop we had where people could make any website they wanted really.
+- We realized that we need to increase the club staff size AS SOON AS POSSIBLE.
+We need people to walk around, talk with the club members more frequently, stuff like that.

 ##Tips For Other Organizers
 - Get a club officer dedicated to purely outreach to get as many people as possible to join the club and attend workshops.
-- Get a club officer to keep everyone on topic.
+- Get alot of club officers to keep everyone on topic and talk with members during the workshops.